ben-forster/revolt/README.md

 ## Notice

-Please note that you will need the Go 1.20 to use revoltgo.
+Please note that you will need the Go 1.20 to use revgo.

 This package is still under development and while you can create a working bot, the library is not finished.
 Create an issue if you would like to contribute.